Hyena: Optimizing Homomorphically Encrypted Convolution for Private CNN Inference: introduction

 \section{introduction}

 In recent years, many machine learning services including classification, prediction, and recommendation, run on clouds to leverage powerful hardware and software resource rather than running them on local devices.
-However, this cloud-based inference comes with significant data privacy concerns.
+However, this cloud-based inference comes with significant data privacy concerns, which is especially crucial for industries where data sensitivity is high but the potential benefits of machine learning are significant such as in healthcare and financial services.
 To mitigate such privacy issues, there has been active research on developing cryptographic and algorithmic techniques that allow the service users or clients to obtain inference results from the models without revealing the input data to the clouds hosting the models.

 \ignore{ Machine Learning as a Service (MLaaS) has emerged as a popular solution for providing clients with access to cloud-based inferences without the need for them to perform large computations on their own.
 However, this has also brought to light concerns regarding the security of sensitive data when it is transmitted to servers for processing.
 To address this issue, privacy-preserving machine learning (PPML) inference is gaining traction as a means of ensuring the privacy and security of both the client's data and the server's trained models~\cite{gentry2009fully}. }